FOR A SUSTAINABLE INVESTMENT AND A SMOOTH MIGRATION PROCESS

 1. Risk assessment

-Since you’re already replacing your system, take this opportunity to review your risks and desired security level.
+Now that you are going to replace your system, take a closer look at your risks and desired level of security.
 New risks may have emerged over time, or previously identified risks may no longer be relevant.
-Is your security still adequate, or does it need to be adjusted to match the new risk profile?
+And is your security still at an adequate level or does it need to be adjusted to the new risk profile?

 2. Inventory and reuse of existing components and cabling

-Determine the exact scope of your current installation to clarify the migration project’s scope.
-Collaborate with your system integrator to evaluate which existing components and cabling can potentially be reused.
+Determine the exact scope of the existing installation, so that the scope of the migration project is clear.
+Together with your system integrator, also assess which existing components and cabling can potentially be reused.
 If necessary after they have been refurbished.
 Reusing well-functioning parts in the new system can help reduce costs.
-However, these components must be compatible with the new systems (and software) and comply with current standards.
+Of course, these components must be compatible with the new systems (and software) and still meet current standards.

 3. Selection of future-proof system

-Choose a new system that meets current requirements, is compatible with the latest technology, and complies with the relevant laws and regulations.
-Also, ensure that the system is future-proof, meaning it’s flexible enough to be adapted to future needs, requirements, and circumstances.
+Select a new system that meets current wishes and requirements, is compatible with the latest technology, and complies with applicable laws and regulations.
+Also assess whether the system is sufficiently future-proof.
+That is, it is a flexible system that can be adapted to new needs, requirements and circumstances in the future.

 4. Risks in the migration process

-Identify potential risks during the migration process and consider how to minimize them.
-For example, there’s a risk that (part of) your organization may be insufficiently secured temporarily.
-This can be addressed by deploying (extra) security personnel, (additional) camera surveillance, or other temporary security measures.
+Identify the potential risks in the migration process and consider how to minimize them.
+Think about the risk that (part of) your organization is temporarily insufficiently secured.
+You can solve this, for example, by deploying (extra) security personnel, (additional) camera surveillance, or other temporary security measures.

 At Mactwin, we often choose to keep the outdated or end-of-life system operational during the implementation of the new system.
-We do this until all databases have been transferred and any initial issues are resolved.
-This allows us to quickly revert to the old system in case of an emergency.
-During long-term (phased) projects, we keep the removed but still functional system components in stock.
+We do this until all databases have been transferred and any teething problems have been resolved.
+This allows us to quickly switch back to the old system in emergencies.
+And during long-running (phased) projects, we keep the removed, but still well-functioning system components in stock.
 If a part of the old system fails during the migration, we can (temporarily) replace it.
-Typically, new parts for outdated systems are no longer available, so we create our own stock of spare parts, ensuring your business continuity is safeguarded, even if you haven’t fully transitioned to the new system yet.
+New parts are usually no longer available for outdated systems.
+This way, we create our own stock of spare parts, ensuring your business continuity is almost immediately guaranteed.
+Even if you haven’t fully transitioned to the new system yet.

 5. Migration plan